Skip to main contentSkip to search

 Common questions

 No statute mandates a document called a "safety plan."
-What the sources do say: interventions, supports and consequences for students with special education needs must be consistent with the IEP (PPM 145), and the board must accommodate disability to the point of undue hardship (Human Rights Code, s.
-11).
-A written safety plan is how schools commonly put that into practice — and you can request one in writing.
+The sources say interventions, supports, and consequences for students with special education needs must match the IEP (PPM 145).
+The board must also accommodate disability to the point of undue hardship under the Human Rights Code.
+Undue hardship is a high legal limit.
+A written safety plan is a practical way to put those duties into action.
+You can request one in writing.

 Proactive supports and environmental changes; de-escalation strategies consistent with the IEP; the exact steps staff follow in an incident, including when parents are contacted; how incidents are documented and shared; and a review date.